 This last step takes you to completion and whoa, will you feel good!
 All of your work will be packaged together and posted online in a new WordPress site (separate from your Portfolio Site but under the same account).
-Again, if you have an interest in or affinity for Web editing, you should feel free to go beyond the basic requirements (but we’ll be grading only on the requirements).
+Again, if you have an interest in or affinity for online production, you should feel free to go beyond the basic requirements (but we’ll be grading only on the requirements).

-Your final package must include these elements (here is a handy checklist for reference):
+Your final package must include these elements: (here is a handy checklist for reference and here is a rubric the TAs will use to grade your site)

 a WordPress site of at least three pages with linked navigation between them